 The performances took place in four venues around Pendle.
-First, on Saturday 17th, was In-Situ’s new home: The Garage, at Northlight in Brierfield.
+The first venue was In-Situ’s new home: The Garage, at Northlight in Brierfield.
 The audience was a mixture of locals from Lancashire and Yorkshire, and some people had travelled up from London.
 On the Sunday there was a matinee performance at Clarion House, Roughlee where the audience was a mixture of people who had booked especially, as well as a few people who were on their Sunday walk.
 The following weekend saw a full house at Clitheroe library, and a special sharing aimed at younger audiences at Marsden Heights community college in Nelson.

 The performance itself was a 40-minute combination of live music with instrumental and vocal passages, field recordings gathered from the dig and texts that drew together creative writing and interviews with the archaeologists that were read aloud by Nastassja.
 The musicians and singers performed against a backdrop that represented the dig site, and were kitted out in bespoke costumes that referenced 17th Century everyday life.

-Each performance was adapted to the venue in which it was performed and followed by a Q and A session with the artists, musicians and invited guests.
-At Clitheroe Rick Peterson, senior lecturer in Archaeology at UCLAN and the Malkin Tower dig manager) talked about what it was like working with artists in residence and the opportunities presented by having a creative interpretation of the dig alongside.
+Each performance was adapted to the venue in which it was performed and followed by a Q & A session with the artists, musicians and invited guests.
+At Clitheroe, Rick Peterson, senior lecturer in Archaeology at UCLAN and the Malkin Tower dig manager, talked about what it was like working with artists in residence and the opportunities presented by having a creative interpretation of the dig alongside.

 Keep an eye on www.in-situ.org.uk for updates and info on the other arts activity as part of The Gatherings strand.